opensource111111/tekken-8-mod-manager/README.md

 - Q = Am i making any videos for the mod manager ?
    - A = Manual here: [Manual here.](docs/manual.md)

-- Q = Can you create mod with this program ?
+- Q = Can you create mods with this program ?
    - A = No